 Trinity ET-Plus end terminals are the result of another decision by a big corporation to put profits over safety.
-As a result, many injuries and deaths will be needlessly caused by Trinity's tragic decision.
-The knowledge and understanding of the ET-Plus and its defects are evolving rapidly.
-As new information unfolds, attorneys can expect to learn even more about the design changes and resulting defects that are impacting the performance of the ET-Plus.
+As a result, many injuries and deaths will be needlessly caused by Trinity's secret design change to save \$2 per end terminal.